-Re: FOIA Request by Ac e, Inc. dated January 1, 2001

-RFP # [Bid #]

-Dear:

-comple this of your re ete your request is \$ fice receives your oral of equest will be filled. equest for documents.
-A rough estimate of the cost to A breakdown of the estimated cost follows.
-Once written agreement to pay for the actual cost we incur responding to your request are as follows:
+Our office has reviewed your request for documents.
+A rough estimate of the cost to complete your request is \$ .
+A breakdown of the estimated cost follows.
+Once this office receives your oral or written agreement to pay for the actual cost we incur, your request will be filled.

+The estimated costs involved in responding to your request are as follows:

-Cop y Costs: x \$0.20 per page =
+Copy Costs: x \$0.20 per page =

 Staff Time: x \$ per hour =

-Othe er Costs/ Postage:
+Other Costs/ Postage:

 Total